martin-hughes/thermopro-tools/docs/commands/0x23-set-probe-profile.md

 * Range - alarms if the temperature is higher than the high temperature alarm, or lower than the low temperature alarm. (that is, the temperature should remain within the range)

+It seems that the device will store profiles when it is switched off.
+However, after turning back on the profiles seem to be "inactive" somehow - they are reported by the [0x24 command response](./0x24-report-probe-profile.md), but the device does not trigger an alarm when it normally would.
+The workaround is to send this command again after the device turns on.

 ## Example

 * Command: `23 06 04fa02900250 0b`